mock-server/mockserver/README.md

-These instructions are currently being actively edited / created.
-I have checked in the work so far but please check back in the next week or so to see the first completed version.

 # What is MockServer

 MockServer is an API to enable the mocking of any system you integrate with via HTTP (i.e. services, web sites, etc)